Our researchers work at the interface of theory, computation and experimentation with the aim of understanding the behaviour of complex continua.

 Before applying, visit the 'areas of expertise' pages listed below to find out more about potential PhD supervisors.

-PhD enquiries related to this theme can be directed to Chris Johnson.
+PhD enquiries related to this theme can be directed to Sean Holman.

 Manchester has a long tradition of excellence in continuum mechanics, arising through the work and legacies of Osborne Reynolds, Sir Horace Lamb, Sydney Goldstein, Sir James Lighthill, Fritz Ursell and many others.